 Meadow Jumping Mouse

 The meadow jumping mouse is a species of the same family as the woodland jumping mouse, but they are more widespread.
-They are a small-sized rodent with very long tails and feet.
+They are small-sized rodents with very long tails and feet.

 The length of the meadow jumping mouse varies from 108mm to 240 mm with the tail making up most of its length.
 On average, their weight ranges from 11.5 to 24.8 grams.
 They can be distinguished from the woodland jumping mouse because their tail does not have a white tip.